Cross-border commuter – How to take care of your taxes in Finland

 How to file on your tax return

 If your foreign employer has reported your wages to the Incomes Register, the income is indicated on your tax return.
 If you do not find your wage income on the tax return, file it in MyTax.
 Answer Yes to the question “Is your income earned in Sweden or Norway as a cross-border worker?”
 Alternatively, you can file the missing wages on paper by using Form 16A Statement on foreign income (earned income).
 Check the box at Income is income earned in Sweden or Norway as a cross-border worker.
-How to file information for your tax return on paper
+The pre-completed tax return – making corrections in MyTax or on paper

 In general, employees must be insured in the country where they work, even if the tax treaty provisions on cross-border commuters prohibit the taxation of the employee’s wage income in that country.
 Therefore, your employer in the other Nordic country will withhold insurance contributions on your income.
 If you are insured in Finland, provide your employer with certificate A1 or E101 or a similar certificate showing that you are covered by insurance in your home country.